 What does Face ID work with?

-Face ID will definitely work with Apple Pay in participating retail stores and online.
-The same way you use Touch ID to pay for things at your local coffee shop of favorite online store, you can instead use Face ID.
+Face ID works with Apple Pay in participating retail stores and online.
+The same way you use Touch ID to pay for things at your local coffee shop or favorite online store, you can instead use Face ID.

 Face ID also works with third-party apps that currently support Touch ID.
-From what Apple explained in its summary, Face ID code will simply replace Touch ID code.
+Face ID code will simply replace Touch ID code.
 So all of your favorite Touch ID apps should also work with your facial imprint, too.

 What about privacy concerns?